cuckydev/PSXFunkin/COMPILE.md

 You'll also need to install `ffmpeg` (you may also need to install `avformat`, `avfilter`, and `swscale` separately), and `cmake`, which of course, depends on your distro of choice.

 ## Compiling mkpsxiso
-First, `cd` to somewhere safe where you can put source code.
+First, `cd` to somewhere safe where you can put source code (such as `Documents` or the PSXFunkin folder).
 Then run these few commands.

 - `git clone https://github.com/CookiePLMonster/mkpsxiso`